 Color blindness, while not a huge handicap in life, can be more troublesome in certain situations — know what your options are

 Colorblindness is a relatively common condition, affecting about 10% of the population.
-While it can be more troublesome in certain situations — like driving or reading a map — and people who are colorblind might get a bad grade on their homework once in a while, there’s no reason why you can’t enjoy sports as much as any other person.
+It can be more troublesome in some situations, like driving or reading a map.
+And, colorblind people might get a bad grade on their homework once in a while.
+But, there’s no reason why you can’t enjoy sports as much as anyone else.

-Color blindness, also known as color vision deficiency (CVD), is an inherited condition caused by abnormalities in the cones of your retina that perceive reds, greens and blues.
+Color blindness, also called color vision deficiency (CVD), is inherited.
+It is caused by problems in the cones of your retina.
+These cones perceive reds, greens, and blues.
 You might think this would make it hard for someone to play sports but this isn’t true at all!
-Color-deficient people have no trouble distinguishing objects by shape and size, so they should have no trouble playing basketball or baseball unless they’re playing football where it’s important to know which team has possession of the ball.
+People with color-deficiency can tell objects apart by shape and size.
+So, they should have no trouble playing basketball or baseball.
+The only trouble may be in football, where knowing which team has the ball is key.
 As long as they avoid orange jerseys (which look yellow) they’ll do fine with basketball — but if they’re playing soccer then maybe not so much since green grass looks brownish sometimes too…

 Conclusion